Chemoembolization for Hepatoma

 -

-Side Effects: Include pain, fever, nausea, and rarely complications,such as infections or damage to healthy liver tissue
+Side effects like pain, fever, nausea, and, rarely, complications such as infection or damage to healthy liver tissue.

 -

-Recurrence: There is a risk of tumor recurrence, and repeat treatments may be necessary
+There is a risk of tumor recurrence, and repeat treatments may be necessary.

 -

-Not Suitable for All Patients: TACE is not suitable for patients with severe liver problems, ascites, or impaired blood clotting
+Not suitable for patients with very severe liver disease, significant ascites, or extremely impaired blood clotting.